-The Company's professional indemnity line of business experienced favourable development in 2017 resulting in improvements to actuarial best estimates and the account continues to be reserved at prudent levels.
+A hardening of the market has provided opportunities and improved rates for the Company's professional indemnity line of business towards the end of 2018.
 The strategy is to focus upon smaller firms and to underwrite on a primary basis.
-Underwriting volatility is mitigated by reinsurance protection.
-The finalisation of the acquisition of Collegiate Management Services Limited in the latter part of 2016 was a significant platform for growth in 2017.
+Underwriting volatility has been mitigated by reinsurance protection.
+The finalisation of the acquisition of Collegiate Management Services Limited in the latter part of 2016 was a significant platform for growth in 2017 which has been consolidated during 2018.
+Into 2019 the Company's intention is for further consolidation, rather than significant growth, albeit the Company remains open to considering further opportunities should they arise.